 Despite online learning being a rapidly expanding sector, there is still a great deal of misunderstanding about how to build your course and get it in front of the proper people.
-You should start a course if you want to start teaching or monetizing the knowledge you’ve gained in your profession.

-The process of creating a course can be tough and demanding.
-So, if you want to produce and sell an online course, you’ll need a platform that can assist you in creating a high-quality course.
+So, if you want to produce and sell an online course, you'll need a platform that can assist you in creating a high-quality course.

 In this article, I'll compare the two most popular platforms, Teachable vs Udemy.